-Computerised Gait Analysis is a powerful assessment tool.
+Computerised Gait Analysis - A powerful diagnostic aid

 - Osteoarthritis and rheumatoid arthritis affecting the foot and ankle